MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/com-ptr.md

 The address of the underlying raw pointer as a pointer to a pointer to **void**.

 ## com_ptr::try_as function
 Returns the requested interface, if it is supported.
-Returns `null`, or `false`, if it is not.
+Returns `null` (the `auto`-returning overload), or `false` (the `bool`-returning overload), if it is not.
 This function is useful if you want to query for an interface that you don't need to pass back to your caller.

 ### Syntax
 ```cppwinrt